 When it comes to statistical Excel data analysis and data interpretation, quality optimisation affords businesses more options than any other spreadsheet or workbook programme.
 Not only are these options wide-ranging, they are also incredibly useful when managed correctly and allow users to pull out the information they need within just a few clicks.

-With Excel, you can sort your data into intuitive columns, filter the data by specific criteria and easily apply conditional formatting to highlight key areas, values or trends within a spreadsheet; seriously optimising clarity.
+With an Excel data analysis project, you can sort your data into intuitive columns, filter the data by specific criteria and easily apply conditional formatting to highlight key areas, values or trends within a spreadsheet; seriously optimising clarity.
 The ability to create pivot tables, along with forecasting in Excel is one of the most powerful data analysis features of the software, allowing users to aggregate and extract insightful information from a huge data list within seconds.
 Excel allows presents users with an unparalleled suite of visualisation options, so that large datasets can be transformed into easily digestible charts and graphs, which ensure your data analysis efforts do not go to waste.

 One common obstacle in the average business’ approach to capitalising on data analysis is that their information is often stored in separate locations, and formatted in a range of different file types.
 This makes it incredibly difficult for businesses to use key data to fuel the growth of their business.